The Difference between a Sole Practitioner and a Freelance Lawyer: 3 Points to Help Clear Up Some Misconceptions

 As the legal profession is changing, new ways to practice law are emerging, including the option of practicing as a freelance lawyer.

 While freelance lawyering is becoming more popular across the globe and in Canada, confusion still exists over what exactly a freelance lawyer is and does.
-At Flex, the most common misconception we see is people equating freelance lawyers with “cheaper versions” of sole practitioners.
-This misconception has arisen in part by some solo lawyers offering their services to the public on general freelance platforms (alongside graphic designers, photographers, etc.) at discounted rates creating some confusion in the freelance lawyering practice area.
+The most common misconception we see?
+People equating freelance lawyers with “cheaper versions” of sole practitioners.
+This misconception has arisen in part by some solo lawyers offering their services to the public on general freelance platforms (alongside graphic designers, photographers, etc.) at extremely discounted rates creating some confusion in the freelance lawyering practice area.

-To clear up some of these misconceptions we have summarized below three main differences between sole practitioners and freelance lawyers:
+To clear things up we have summarized below the three main differences between sole practitioners and freelance lawyers:

 1) The Clients